There are many possible symptoms of menopause, and unfortunately, nausea is one of them.

 While there is little research into ginger’s effect on menopause-related nausea, several studies have found that ginger can reduce queasiness in women during pregnancy.

-So, since consuming ginger or ginger supplements is deemed relatively safe for most people, it’s certainly worth a try.
+So, since consuming ginger or ginger supplements is deemed relatively safe for most people, I thought it was worth a try.
+And thankfully, in my case, it really did make a difference.

 - Peppermint oil